Rights & Responsibilities

-- Your landlord can't raise your apartment rent as often or as much as they want: The current legal rent increase (through Feb.
-29, 2020) is 2.6 percent.
+- Your landlord can't raise your apartment rent as often or as much as they want: The current legal rent increase (through February 28, 2023) is 2.3%.
 Rents can only be raised once every 12 months.
 If an owner does not raise the rent for at least 24 months, those increases can be "banked" for a future, larger increase.

 - You can't evict your roommates, unless you are the master-tenant: If all tenants are on the original lease, one tenant cannot evict another tenant.
 However, when there is a master tenant and a subtenant and the building falls under rent control, the master tenant acts as the landlord to the subtenant.
 Just like in a landlord-tenant relationship, the master tenant cannot evict the subtenant for no reason, but can evict for nuisance, nonpayment of rent or other "just-cause" reasons.

 - You can get a rent reduction if rental repairs are not made in a timely manner: The rent board suggests notifying landlords of needed repairs with both a letter and a phone call.
 If those requests go unanswered, reach out again and let the landlord know that you can report them to the city’s health and/or building departments if the repairs go unfixed.
 Residents should make sure their requests are dated and keep copies; it will come in handy if a rent board hearing is required for a reduction in rent due to a substantial decrease in housing services.